Brought to you by Canadian Manufacturers & Exporters in Partnership with:

 The rapid change to industrial workplaces in Canada has been dramatically accelerated by COVID-19.
 To help the Ontario manufacturing industry, CME is extending its suite of training services designed to help the sector adapt, innovate, and thrive.

-With the support from the Ministry of Labour, Training and Skills Development, CME has launched a Skills Development Program to provide free training for manufacturing employees and launch several peer councils.
+With support from the Ministry of Labour, Immigration, Training and Skills Development, CME’s Skills Development Program provide free training for manufacturing employees and affordable peer-to-peer mentoring.

 Training is underway – click below to get involved.